 The millennial generation, born roughly between 1980 and 2000, is a generation categorized by the digital age.
 An overwhelming majority owns a computer, a smartphone and uses the internet daily.
 Coined “digital natives,” millennials are a generation raised on using social media as a primary way to communicate and express oneself.
 This is the generation that is now entering into the field of psychotherapy.

-The social media obsession has significant implications for this generation of psychologists, both relationally and professionally.
+The rise of social media has significant implications for this generation of therapists, both relationally and professionally.
 We are entering into the field with a perspective of the world much different than our predecessors.
 We deal with public exposure in a way that has not yet been faced.
 There can be some harmful consequences of our lives being so public.
-As we enter into this field, we must be thoughtful about our social media use and the implications it has for both our work as therapists and in our personal lives.

 As psychotherapists, our personal and professional lives can become convoluted when social media is thrown into the mix.
 Therapists are not immune to wanting to be seen, recognized or admired.
 In fact, the majority of mental health professionals are in this field due to some early narcissistic wounds, leaving us feeling unseen and unrecognized.
 We can spend our careers seeking to understand and validate our early experiences while hoping to aid others who have experienced similar difficulties.
 With this early lack of attunement, we are left craving to be praised and seen.
 While these wounds may be universal within the field, the generational aspect of social media allows for some further complications.